Roma Britnell: 2015 by-election

-Britnell was pre-selected by the Liberal Party to contest the by-election to replace the retiring member for South-West Cost, former Premier Denis Napthine.
+Britnell was pre-selected by the Liberal Party to contest the by-election to replace the retiring member for South-West Coast, former Premier Denis Napthine.

 At the by-election held on 31 October 2015, Britnell obtained 40 per cent of the primary vote and claimed victory after preferences were distributed, winning 60.6 per cent of the two-candidate-preferred vote against perennial candidate Roy Reekie, who secured 39.4 per cent.

 2018 Victorian Election

 Britnell re-contested the seat for the Liberal Party at the 2018 state election.
 A total of nine candidates nominated, including incumbent independent member of the Legislative Council for Western Victoria Region, James Purcell, and former mayors of the City of Warrnambool, Kylie Gaston (Australian Labor Party) and Michael Neoh (independent), and former mayor of the Moyne Shire, Jim Doukas (Australian Country Party).

 Britnell's primary vote dropped to 32 per cent, with Labor Candidate Kylie Gaston obtaining 24 percent (a 3 percent drop in the Labor vote) and James Purcell obtaining almost 17 per cent.

 After the distribution of preferences, Britnell was elected with an 8.66 percent swing on a two-party-preferred basis.

 Britnell was sworn in for her second term on 19 December.